ethpwn/ethpwn/docs/docs/ethpwn/global_state.md

 This allows you to, e.g., register a contract address with a name and its source code via the commandline, and then use this information in your interaction scripts without having to recompile and/or re-register the contract addresses.
 Furthermore, whenever you deploy a contract using `ethpwn`, it will similarly remember everything about the contract, including its address, source code, and storage layout, and store it in the contract registry.

-This architecture allows most interaction scripts to focus fully on the logic of the interaction, and not on the boilerplate of compiling/retrieving the ABI, storage_layout, source code, etc. for each contract.
+This architecture allows most interaction scripts to focus fully on the logic of the interaction, and not on the boilerplate of compiling the contract, retrieving the ABI, storage_layout, source code, etc.

 The example in the [tutorial](#tutorial) below illustrates this by retrieving the `ContractInstance` for the uniswap router contract from the contract registry, and then using it to interact with the contract without having to specify the address, ABI, storage layout, or source code of the contract.